warmist/scripts/docs/gui/launcher.rst

 :kbd:`Shift`:kbd:`Enter` or hold down the :kbd:`Shift` key and click on the ``run`` button instead.
 The dialog also closes automatically if you run a command that brings up a new GUI screen.
-In any case, the command output will also be written to the DFHack terminal console.
+In any case, the command output will also be written to the DFHack terminal console if you need to find it later.

 Autocomplete
 ------------